Rio Branco Acre, Brazil Travel Guide

 LATAM, Gol, Azul for flights; Booking.com, Airbnb for accommodations.

-Look for local tourism offices or Brazilian travel influencers centering on the Amazon region for visual inspiration.
+Look for local tourism offices or Brazilian travel influencers centering on the Amazon rainforest region for visual inspiration.

-Lonely Planet Brazil, Rough Guides Brazil offer chapters on the Amazon.
+Lp Brazil, Rough Guides Brazil offer chapters on the Amazon.
 Local maps can be obtained at hotels or tourist information centers.

 "The Fate of the Forest" by Hecht and Cockburn (rubber boom history), "Chico Mendes: Chronicle of a Death Foretold" by Revkin (Acre's history).
 Search for "literatura acreana" for local perspectives.

-Most attractions are busiest from late morning to early afternoon.
+The majority of sights are busiest from late morning to early afternoon.
 Expect more people and potentially higher temperatures.

 Save all emergency numbers and your embassy/consulate contact information in your phone and on a physical card.
 This supports you in an urgent situation.